CISSP-Study-Resources

 • Kerberos is a network authentication protocol widely used in corporate and private networks and found in many LDAP and directory services solutions such as Microsoft Active Directory

-• It provides single sign-on and uses cryptography to strengthen the authentication process
+• It provides single sign-on and uses cryptography to strengthen the authentication process and protect logon credentials

 • Ticket authentication is a mechanism that employs a third-party entity to prove identification and provide authentication - Kerberos is a well-known ticket system